March 10, 2017, In Family Law

 Who Should Have a Prenuptial Agreement?

 Women should also take the initiative to have a prenuptial agreement drawn up before marriage because they are often the spouse who gets the “short end of the stick” so to speak.
-This is partially because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
+This is partly because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
 By having the initiative to draw up a prenuptial agreement on her own terms, a woman can help ensure that her future is secure.

 What Is in a Prenuptial Agreement?